gmlupatelli/scoreboard_manager/replit.md

 ## Overview

-Scoreboard Manager is a modern Next.js 14 application for creating, managing, and displaying real-time scoreboards for competitions, tournaments, and events.
-The platform supports both public and private scoreboards with live updates optimized for TV displays, comprehensive administrative controls, and user-friendly interfaces for participants and spectators.
+Scoreboard Manager is a modern web application built with Next.js 14 that enables users to create, manage, and display scoreboards for competitions, tournaments, and events.
+The platform features real-time updates optimized for TV displays, comprehensive scoreboard management tools, and public/private visibility controls.
+Users can create scoreboards, add entries, import data from CSV files, and share live rankings with participants and spectators.

 ## User Preferences